 - Look critically at your habits and methods.
 Use lists to keep yourself organized and save time.
 See where you can combine activities or use your time more effectively, like thinking about topics for a paper while you exercise, or running all of your errands in the same neighborhood.

 - If a written list is too overwhelming, consider a calendar app to send yourself reminders.
 You can use paper-and-pencil, a plain-text software application, or use an online service such as Microsoft OneNote, Evernote, Any.Do or many others.

 - Create a study space for doing course work to help you get in a school mindset, someplace you don't associate with another activity, like your bed or your TV-watching chair.
 Consider creating a routine for "going to class" to associate studying with your study space—take a short walk, move to a different part of your home, change your clothes, go to a library—something more than just changing tabs in your browser.
 If you're distracted by clutter, pick up your study space before you settle in to work.
 If you live with other people, consider a way to indicate you're doing homework, so they don't think you're playing around online and can be easily interrupted.

 - Figure out what helps you focus.
 Do you learn better in a formal seated position at a table, somewhere soft and comfortable, or somewhere you can pace or move around?
 Do you need a silent environment, or does music help you focus?
 What level of light keeps your eyes from feeling strained?
 Set up a space as conducive to your learning as possible.

 Claim your time

 - If you haven't already, now is the time to learn how to say "no" without feeling guilty.
 Insist that others respect your time.
 It's easy to get pulled in multiple directions with school, work, friends and family.
-It's not only okay to prioritize your studying, but if you don't protect the time you've blocked for schoolwork, it can easily get absorbed by other tasks and obligations.
+It's not only OK to prioritize your studying, it may be necessary to protect the time you've blocked for schoolwork—it can easily get absorbed by other tasks and obligations.